ethanTsui2/Project-Atlas/docs/README.md

 # Documentation

-This folder contains all engineering documentation for Project Atlas.
+This directory contains all engineering documentation for Project Atlas.

 ## Documents

-- Project Requirements
-- System Architecture
-- Engineering Decisions
-- CAD Design
-- Electronics
-- Firmware
-- Manufacturing
-- Testing
-- Engineering Report
+### BOM.md
+Bill of Materials and purchased components.

+### 01_Project_Requirements.md
+Defines the functional and mechanical requirements of the robotic arm.

+### 02_System_Architecture.md
+Overall mechanical, electrical, and software architecture.

+### 03_Engineering_Decisions.md
+Documents major design decisions and their rationale.

+### 04_Project_Log.md
+Engineering notebook documenting each development session.

+### 05_Test_Report.md
+Testing procedures, observations, failures, and improvements.